 Name: Enter a name for your new schedule.

 Days: Select a day, a range of days, or All Week to include every day.

-Time: Check All Day - 24hrs or enter a start and end time for your schedule.
+Time: Check All Day - 24hrs or use the Start Time and End Time fields to specify the start and end time for your schedule.